rod-higgins/fat-zebra-nextjs/README.md

-# Fat Zebra Next.js Library v2.0
+# Fat Zebra Next.js Library v0.5.6

 A comprehensive TypeScript library for integrating Fat Zebra payment gateway with Next.js 14+ applications.
 Built on top of the official `@fat-zebra/sdk` v1.5.9 with OAuth authentication, 3DS2 support, and modern security features.

-## What's New in v2.0
+## What's New in v0.5.6

+- **First NPM Release**: This is the first version to be published to NPM
+- **Production Ready Build**: All tests passing, complete CI/CD pipeline
 - **OAuth Authentication**: Full support for OAuth token-based authentication
 - **3DS2 Integration**: Complete 3D Secure 2.0 authentication support
 - **Modern SDK Integration**: Built on latest `@fat-zebra/sdk` v1.5.9